JwL-01/Zombie-Dash/README.md

 ---
 In this project we learned how to create a maze game using only Java, no frameworks or engines were involved in the creation of Zombie Dash.
 We used libraries from JavaFx, JavaAWT, and JavaSwing to facilitate the application.
 A simple algorithms were implemented to follow and chase the player.
 Every playthrough is a unique experience, as the food items appear in different locations each time you play.
 Customs sprites were created by us to draw the characters on screen.

+**Controls & Gameplay**
+---
+The controls are simple.
+Utilize the WASD keys for movement.

 **Demo Video**
 ---
 [![ZombieDash](http://img.youtube.com/vi/_uVIVFhByXI/0.jpg)](http://www.youtube.com/watch?v=_uVIVFhByXI "Video Title")